 We previously subleased office space to Maxxess Systems, Inc. ("Maxxess"), one of our former subsidiaries that we sold in September 2003.
 The sublease terminated in September 2007, at which time Maxxess owed us an aggregate of \$274,000.
-Maxxess executed a promissory note for such amount, which was subsequently amended and restated on July 23, 2013.
-The amended and restated note bears interest at a rate of 6% per annum, compounded annually, with accrued interest payable quarterly on the first business day of each calendar quarter.
-Maxxess continues to pay down the balance of this note by providing consulting services to Iteris, although we have previously fully reserved for amounts owed to us by Maxxess and the outstanding principal balance remains fully reserved.
-As of December 31, 2016, approximately \$146,000 of the original principal balance was outstanding and payable to Iteris.
-Maxxess is currently owned by an investor group that includes one former Iteris director, who has not been a director of Iteris since September 2013, and one existing director of Iteris, who currently owns less than 2% of Maxxess' capital stock.
+Maxxess executed a promissory note for such amount, which was subsequently amended and restated on July 23, 2013 and on August 11, 2016.
+The amended and restated note bears interest at a rate of 6% per annum, compounded annually, with accrued interest payable annually on the first business day of each calendar year.
+When authorized by the Company, Maxxess may pay down the balance of this note by providing consulting services to Iteris.
+We have previously fully reserved for amounts owed to us by Maxxess and the outstanding principal balance remains fully reserved.
+As of June 30, 2018, approximately \$146,000 of the original principal balance was outstanding and payable to Iteris.
+Maxxess is currently owned by an investor group that includes, among others, one former Iteris director, who has not been a director of Iteris since September 2013, and one existing director of Iteris, who currently owns less than 2% of Maxxess' capital stock.

-8. Stock-Based Compensation
+7. Stock Based Compensation

 We currently maintain two stock incentive plans, the 2007 Plan and the 2016 Omnibus Incentive Plan (the "2016 Plan").
 Of these plans, we may only grant future awards from the 2016 Plan.
-As of 2016 Annual Meeting of Stockholders, no future shares could be granted under the 2007 Plan.
 The 2016 Plan allows for the issuance of stock options, stock appreciation rights, restricted stock, restricted stock units ("RSUs"), cash incentive awards and other stock-based awards.
-At December 31, 2016, no awards had been granted under the 2016 Plan and there were approximately 3.4 million shares of common stock available for grant or issuance under the 2016 Plan.
-Total stock options vested and expected to vest were approximately 3.0 million as of December 31, 2016.
+At June 30, 2018, there were approximately 1.4 million shares of common stock available for grant or issuance under the 2016 Plan.
+Total stock options vested and expected to vest were approximately 4.2 million as of June 30, 2018.